centrifugal/documentation/server/client_protocol.md

 }
 ```

 At moment let's just speak about `client` key.
-This is unique client connection ID.
+This is unique client ID Centrifugo set
+to this connection.

 As soon your client successfully connected and got its unique connection ID it is ready to
 subscribe on channels.